thisisnsh/aithing/README.md

     - config dropdown to set context for the agent
     - open ai thing from the app and the context is fixed
     - do not change app context in between the conversation
+    - keyboard based switch of multiple instances

 - make @this special show as white background - when @this it picks screenshot and shows

-- allow text selected in response
-- keyboard based switch of multiple instances